 Finally, users can help make their devices and keyboards more secure by adopting alternative authentication methods, like fingerprint or facial recognition, which mitigate many of the risks of thermal attack.Dr.
 Mohamed Khamis

 So, like a person with critical thinking skills, you decline compliance.
 In a non-combative tone, you reply, “No thank you, I’m good.”
-In an instant access to your personal computer, gone.
-You head home where you enjoy city life with the new smart elevators.
-Access denied.
-You can use the keypad in the stairwell.
+In an instant, access to your personal computer — gone.
+You head home, where you enjoy city life, where the new smart elevators await.
+Then, access denied!
+You can’t use the keypad in the stairwell.
 “Okay, fine.
 I’ll punch in my pin and open the door.”

 I know, but it’s not their problem.
 You didn’t partake in their system.